More than 3,000 Colorado voters cancelled their registration after news of Trump's info request

 More than 3,000 Colorado voters cancelled their registration after news of Trump’s info request

-Following news that a presidential task force set up by Donald Trump asked for personal information on all voters in Colorado, 3,394 of them cancelled their voter registration statewide.
+Following news that a presidential task force set up by Donald Trump requested the personal information on all voters in Colorado, 3,394 of them across the state cancelled their voter registration.

 The numbers are the first statewide tally since June 29, when news broke about a letter, signed by Kris Kobach, vice chair of Trump’s Presidential Advisory Commission on Election Integrity, asking Colorado Republican Secretary of State Wayne Williams for information on state voters.

-“It’s my hope that folks who withdrew their registration will reregister, particularly once they realize that no confidential information will be provided and that the parties and presidential candidates already have the same publicly available information from the 2016 election cycle,” said Williams in a statement about the cancellation figures.
+“It’s my hope that folks who withdrew their registration will reregister, particularly once they realize that no confidential information will be provided and that the parties and presidential candidates already have the same publicly available information from the 2016 election cycle,” said Williams in a statement about the cancellation figures, which his office released July 13.

 In Colorado, a voter’s name, address, birth year and party affiliation, along with when and where they voted, is a public record that can be obtained from the Secretary of State’s office by anyone who asks.